mattst/MultipleSelectionScroller/README.md

 - Clearly if you install manually then you will not receive automatic package updates.

+### Setup — Settings

+The Multiple Selection Scroller plugin has two optional settings with which the plugin's default behaviour can be changed.

+- By default, when scrolling, the plugin will cycle from the last selection up to the first, and from the first down to the last.
+This can be disabled by setting `MultipleSelectionScroller.scroll_cycling` to `false`.
+- By default user feedback is given in the form of status messages.
+This can be disabled by setting `MultipleSelectionScroller.quiet` to `true`.

+Add these settings to the `Preferences.sublime-settings` file to disable scroll cycling or status messages.

+    // Disable scroll cycling:
+    "MultipleSelectionScroller.scroll_cycling": false,

+    // Disable user feedback status messages:
+    "MultipleSelectionScroller.quiet": true,

-#### Setup
+### Setup — Keys

 The Multiple Selection Scroller plugin does not provide a keymap file to set its keys.
 Choosing keys that will suit all users is not possible - the chosen keys will always interfere with the existing keys of some users.
-Various suggested key mappings are shown below - these can be copied and pasted into your `Default (OS).sublime-keymap` file and altered if desired.
+Various suggested key mappings are shown below - these can be copied and pasted into your `Default (OS).sublime-keymap` file and altered to suit your configuation.

-The '[' and ']' keys are already used for line indenting and code folding, using them for multi- selection scrolling and clearing in various key combinations seems both convenient and appropriate.
+The `[` and `]` square bracket keys are already used for line indenting and code folding, using them for multi-selection scrolling and clearing in various key combinations seems both convenient and appropriate.

-##### Suggested Keys Linux/Windows - Minimal Setup:
+#### Suggested Keys Linux/Windows - Minimal Setup:

 Notes:

 - The commands most often used are: scroll to next selection, scroll to previous selection, clear to last selection, and clear to selection on (or nearest to) the middle line.
-Here is an example of what you could use for just those commands.
+Below is an example of what you could use for just those commands.
+- The clearing commands below use `alt+k` as a key chord, e.g. `"alt+k", "alt+["`.
+This is so that the common process of scrolling to the desired selection and then clearing at that selection can be achieved without taking your finger off the `alt` key.
+Clearly these can easily be changed to use `ctrl+k`, e.g. `"ctrl+k", "ctrl+["`.

 e.g.